rehanvipin/work/content/_index.md

 * Want a notepad in your browser?
 Paste this in the address bar of a new tab:
 `data:text/html, <body style="margin: 0;"><textarea style="font-size: 3rem; width: 100%; height: 100%; margin: 0; padding: 1rem; color: white; background-color: rgb(32, 32, 32); border: none; outline: none;" autofocus>`
 * Confused about what units to use in CSS?
 [Check out this video by Kevin Powell](https://www.youtube.com/watch?v=N5wpD9Ov_To)
-    * Use `rem` for fonts and most other things.
+    * Use `rem` (i.e., root el) for fonts and most other things.
 It's relative to the `font-size` of `<html>` (which is 16px by default)
-    * `em` is relative to the `font-size`of the element it is on or the closest parent which has defined a font size.
-Can be useful when you want margins and paddings to change with font size.
+    * `em` is relative to the `font-size` of the element it is on or the closest parent which has defined a font size.
+When it's used for some other property, it only references this element's font-size.
+It can be useful for padding and margins.
     * Use percentages for `width` (prefer to use `max-width`) or `ch` (equal to width of a char) when operating on a text container
     * Think twice before setting `height`.
 Try to set `min-height` if it is really needed.
 * Try to keep text confined to 60 chars a row.